ejnguyen1/cse15L-lab-report/lab-report2.md

 Reversing arr directly does not work unless all elements in the array are the same.
 ## Part 3: What I Learned
+In week 2, I learned how to create a web server.
+In lab, this was done using the URLHandler class.
+This helped me learn about the different parts in a URL, like the domain, path, port, and local host.
+Before this lab, I didn't know what any of these things were.